There is nothing worse than looking for a new laptop or computer only to be bamboozled by the complex terminology and jargon that manufacturers use.

 Next, we have cores.
 Cores have been around since the beginning.
 Old processors came with a single core.
 This meant that old CPUs could only complete a single task before moving onto another one.

 These are the most common CPU's used in laptops and computers today.
-Most Intel Core i5 chips fall into this category.
+Most Intel i5 chips have 4 cores.
 Above these are the more commercially designed chips that can have 6 cores or more.

 These are usually reserved for the top-level chips like the Intel Core i7 or i9.
 These chips are designed by Intel to provide faster processing power that makes single-threaded cores look slow in comparison.